DoIT-Artificial-Intelligence/Prompts-to-Create-Accessible-GenAI-Content/README.md

-# Example AI Prompts for Digital Accessibility
+# Prompts to Create Accessible GenAI Content
 The State of Maryland must meet updated ADA Title II standards by April 24, 2026.
 This is because The Department of Justice’s (Department) final rule updated its regulations for Title II of the Americans with Disabilities Act (ADA).

 In it, State and local governments with a population of 50,000 or more persons must make sure that their web content, electronic documents and mobile apps conform up to the Web Content Accessibility Guidelines (WCAG) 2.1 Success Criteria Level AA.